Making Peace With Your Inner Critic

 Learn how to put it to work for you instead of against you:

 - Increase awareness.
 You may be so used to your inner critic that you hardly think about what it’s saying.
-Start changing your relationship by trying to understand what it wants to tell you.
+Create a relationship with your inner critic by trying to understand what it wants to tell you.

 - Look back.
 What’s your first memory of your inner critic?
 Does it sound like a particular person from your past?
 There may be family issues or other matters that you need to heal before you can move on.